 Check the box in front of Domain Contact Information.
-Then enter the authorisation code you received from your current registrar and click ‘verify auth code.’
+Then enter the authorisation code you received from GoDaddy and click ‘verify auth code.’
 It should show a tick if the code has been verified.

 Now click Add to Cart button then click View Cart.
 Have a look at the screen that follows.
 It shows your order domain transfer order along with the domain name, its duration, free WhoisGuard subscription, and the total amount you will pay.